 - Quality improvement related to clinical quality measures, care coordination, patient/family/caregiver experience and/or health disparities

 Not all of the activities need to be undertaken.
-Practices should choose those that are most relevant and helpful to them in achieving PCMH recognition and that are most appropriate for the student teams.
+Practices should choose those that are most relevant and helpful to them in achieving/maintaining PCMH recognition and that are most appropriate given the composition of the student teams.

-As the NCQA standards evolve, we plan on updating these learning activities to maintain alignment with them.
+As the NCQA standards evolve, learning activities will be updated to maintain alignment with them.

-The 10 interprofessional team-based learning activities are divided into three categories (with the relevant NCQA PCMH Standard listed):
+The interprofessional team-based learning activities are divided into three categories (with the relevant PCMH concept(s) listed):

 - Cross-Cutting Learning Activities

-- Care Team Roles and Responsibilities (Standard 2)
+- Care Team Roles and Responsibilities (Team-Based Care and Practice Organization (TC))

 - Care Management Learning Activities

-- Comprehensive Patient Assessment and Care Plan (including a comprehensive health assessment, medication management review, care plan and a patient encounter that may include a home visit) (Standard 3 and 4)
+- Comprehensive Patient Assessment and Care Planning (including a comprehensive health assessment, medication management review, care plan, and a patient encounter that may include a home visit) (Care Management and Support (CM); Knowing and Managing Patients (KM))

 - Population Health Learning Activities